 Trinity Grammar School, Kew (the School) is committed to creating and maintaining an environment in which all children are safe from harm.
-The School has zero tolerance of child abuse.
+The School has no tolerance of child abuse.

-Our Child Safety Policy demonstrates the strong commitment of the School to child safety, and to provide an outline of the policies and practices that we have developed to keep our students safe, including from abuse or other harm.

-It is an overarching policy that provides the key elements of our approach to the School as a child safe organisation and sets the tone for the School's entire Child Safety program.
+Our Child Safety & Wellbeing Policy (Policy) demonstrates the strong commitment of the School to child safety, and provides an outline of the policies, actions and practices that we have developed to keep our students safe, including from abuse or other harm, and champion child safety at all levels of our School.
+It is an overarching policy that provides the key elements of our approach as a child safe organisation and sets the tone for the School's entire Child Safety program.

-The policy takes into account relevant legislative requirements, including the specific requirements of Ministerial Order No. 1359: Implementing the Child Safe Standards - Managing the Risk of Child Abuse in Schools and Boarding Premises.
+The Policy takes into account relevant legislative requirements, including the specific requirements of the 11 Child Safe Standards articulated in Ministerial Order No. 1359: Implementing the Child Safe Standards - Managing the Risk of Child Abuse in Schools and Boarding Premises.